LukeGarnham/Stumps-and-Studs-MS4/README.md

 #### Checkout Form

-Aim:  Ensure that the checkout process works correctly, cannot be bipassed and still works even if the process is interrupted.
+Aim:  Ensure that the checkout process works correctly, cannot be bypassed and still works even if the process is interrupted.

 Methodology:  I will perform a number of tests in turn to ensure that the form works as desired.
 There are a number of outcomes I would expect when certain actions are undertaken: